dawidmpunkt/RumbleDeck/README.md

 # current issues
 * backend (/backend/out/rumble-sniffer) does not compile automatically.
 I do not understand why, yet.
+ -> run 'make' in the backend folder manually to compile the sniffer for now.

 # License
 This project is licensed under the terms of the BSD 3-Clause License.
 You can read the full